Saving the Hip

 Hip pain in children, adolescence and young adulthood is often a prelude to early hip arthritis and the potential need for hip replacement.

 Hip replacements at an early age (less then 40 years old) should be avoided if possible due to the need for revisions as the person ages.
-At the New York Hip Center at NYU Hospital for Joint Diseases, Dr. David Feldman, Chief of Pediatric Orthopaedic Surgery, works alongside a team of world-renowned physicians to tailor the treatment to the correct diagnosis and patient.
+At the New York Hip Center at NYU Hospital for Joint Diseases, Dr. David Feldman, Chief of Pediatric Orthopaedic Surgery, works alongside a team of world-renowned orthopaedic surgeons and other subspecialists to tailor the treatment to the correct diagnosis and patient.

-Dr. Feldman has performed hundreds of hip preserving procedures such as the Pericacetabular Osteotomy (POA) for hip dysplasia for young patients from around the globe, both nationally and internationally.
+Dr. Feldman and many of the faculty of the Division of Pediatric Orthopaedic Surgery have performed hundreds of hip preserving procedures such as the Pericacetabular Osteotomy (POA) for hip dysplasia for young patients from around the globe, both nationally and internationally.
 Hip dysplasia is a very common cause of hip arthritis that often goes undiagnosed into adulthood.
 The patient often presents with hip pain that worsens with activity and tends to worsen in severity over a period of years.
 Diagnosed correctly as a shallow hip socket (acetabular dysplasia), the patient can undergo a POA often alleviating the pain.
 This procedure helps also to protect the hip from further arthritis thereby delaying or eliminating the need for future hip replacement.

 At times, the diagnosis in our young athletic population may be a torn labrum or hip impingement.
 These can often be treated with less invasive procedures like hip arthroscopy.
 Hip arthroscopy is an outpatient procedure that places a camera within the hip joint allowing torn structures or impinging bone to be repaired or removed.